 Stop at the failed test step screenshot.
 Use the information shown on and around the screenshot to diagnose the test case In the example shown below, Functionize is highlighting an execution error.

 - On the left-hand side, information about the failed step is displayed.

 - On the bottom, the specific operator and verification type is outlined in addition to what data was found on previous executions of this step, which in this case are the same.

 Previous Successful Run

 Functionize also (and most importantly) offers the ability to view the previous successful run along with multiple screenshots per step, allowing the user to visually compare what passed with the failed execution.
 This can be accomplished across multiple steps and is accessible at the top right of any test step.

 NOTE: Previous Successful Run is possibly the most important and useful diagnose tool offered because it allows the comparison of failed execution to a passed execution and to easily see the visual difference between the two.

-In the screenshot below, P stands for Previous and C stands for Current.
-Toggling between the two will show the screenshots for the corresponding execution.
+In the screenshot below, P stands for Previous, C stands for Current and A stands for Architect.
+Toggling between the these will show the screenshots for the corresponding execution.
 Look at multiple steps leading up to the failed step to see when screenshots start to diverge.